 The funds transfer mechanism used for making electronic payments is the Automatic Clearing House (ACH) Debit.
 This simple method of payment authorizes the NJDPB to debit the employer’s checking account for the retirement system and the amounts reported each month.
 The cost of reporting the ACH debit is assumed by the NJDPB; however, financial institution fees for the actual transfers of funds are not covered.
 These charges vary in the financial industry.

-Via the Internet: To initiate the payment, the employer must log on to www.payments-govonesolutions.com/njpenmenu.
-After logging on to TEPS, enter your location number and current password, which is the same one used with the telephone application.
+To initiate the payment, the employer must log on to www.payments-govonesolutions.com/njpenmenu.
+After logging on to TEPS, enter your location number and current password.
 You will find a user friendly program that will guide you through the payment, inquiry, or payment cancellation process.

 How to Establish a TEPS Account